AliRizaSevgili/grc-enterprise-risk-program/README.md

 The objective was to establish a structured and practical approach to identifying, assessing, prioritizing, and governing risks across multiple domains, including cybersecurity, operational, compliance, third-party, data, and governance.

 Unlike traditional security-focused projects, this work emphasizes **risk-based thinking and governance design**, reflecting how risks are managed in real-world organizations.
+The program integrates audit-level control evaluation (including design and operating effectiveness) with enterprise risk management to ensure risks are assessed based on actual control performance.

 ---